notsatvrn/Interstellar/README.md

 [Purpur]: https://purpur.pl3x.net

 ## Graphene
-A light, stable, fast, and flexible Minecraft server software.
+A light, stable, and flexible Minecraft server software.

 Graphene is a fork of [Purpur], designed to be the overall best server software in existence.